 To be privileged, the communication must also be among or within privileged persons.
 To the extent an employee of the client sent or received the communication, the employee must qualify as part of the client under either the subject-matter or control-group tests described in Part B above.
-If not-for instance, because the communication was by a front-line IT analyst outside of the "control group" in a control-group jurisdiction-the privilege generally will not apply.
+If not-for client transfers to his attorney 'for the purpose of obtaining legal advice.'" (quoting Fisher v.
+United States, 425 U.S. 391, 404-5 (1976)))).